RCEA wants to help California contractors and vendors receive the Supplier Diversity Certification.

 - Faster contracting process with privately owned utilities

 How to Apply

-- Business must be, at least, 51% owned by minority, woman, or LGBT person or persons whose management and daily business operations are controlled by one or more of those persons
+- Business must be, at least, 51% owned by person or persons who fall under the diverse business criteria (minority, woman, disabled, disabled veteran, disabled person, or LGBT) and whose management and daily business operations are controlled by one or more of those persons

 - Go to Supplier Diversity application page